blast

 Every generation of believers carries a sacred trust.
 From the first disciples on the shores of Galilee to the missionaries who crossed oceans centuries later, the call of Jesus has remained the same: “Go into all the world and preach the gospel to all creation” (Mark 16:15).
 This is not a suggestion.
 It is the heartbeat of God for the nations, and it is the responsibility of His Church to respond.

 Today, in 2025, we stand at a defining moment in that mission.
 More than 8.2 billion people now inhabit the earth, yet over 42% remain unreached by the gospel.
-That number is not just a statistic — it represents billions of souls, families, and generations who have never once heard the name of Jesus.
+That number is not just a statistic — it represents billions of souls, families, and generations who are not calling on the name of Jesus as Lord and Savior.
 Within that massive percentage are 2,085 unengaged unreached people groups — more than 202 million men, women, and children who live without a single church, missionary, or known believer among them.
 They are not resistant.
 They are simply without access.
 Unless someone goes, they may never hear the hope of salvation.

 This reality has stirred the heart of Assemblies of God World Missions (AGWM) to launch the most significant initiative in more than seven decades of ministry.
 At the 2025 General Council, AGWM Executive Director John Easter announced a bold vision that is both historic and deeply spiritual: to advance gospel access to the unengaged.
 “This is the largest initiative we have done in 72 years,” Easter declared, “because the need before us demands nothing less than our full obedience.”